 Moving a piece.

-4. All pieces except the cargo ship are captured if they are sandwiched between two enemy pieces along a column or a row.
-The two enemy pieces should either be on the square above and below or on the square to the left and to the right of the attacked piece.
+All pieces except the cargo ship are captured if sandwiched between two enemy pieces.
+The two enemy pieces should be on the square above and below or on the squares left and right of the attacked piece, i.e. not diagonally.

 A piece is only captured if the trap is closed by the aggressor's move, it is therefore permitted to move in between two enemy pieces.

 The cargo ship may not take part in captures.

 Capture of pieces.

 The piece is not captured.

-5. The objective for the king's side is to move the cargo ship to any edge square.
-In that case, the cargo ship has escaped and its side wins.
+If the cargo ship reaches the edge the cargo ship has escaped and its side wins.

 The cargo ship's side wins.